LizbethMG-Teaching/pose2behav-book/resources.md

 # Resources

-This page gathers the key references, tools, and datasets used in the course *From Pose to Behavior: Quantitative Approaches to Behavioral Analysis*.
+This page gathers the key references, tools, and datasets mentioned during the lecture *From Pose to Behavior: Quantitative Approaches to Behavioral Analysis*.

 ## 📖 Background Reading